SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Methodology

-HSTrack follows the workflow of the \textit{tracking-by-query-propagation} paradigm by constructing a parallel decoder branch which removes all self-attention layers in the training stage.
-To further strengthen the cross-temporal modeling capability of track queries and improve the representation quality of object query candidates, we implement one-to-one and one-to-many label matching for track queries and object queries, respectively.
-Track and object queries assigned to the same label form an associative supervision, enabling the models to mutually benefit during multi-task optimization.
+Based on the regression characteristics of cross-attention, we first construct a weight-shared parallel decoder with the removal of the self-attention mechanism.
+To further enhance the inter-temporal modeling capability and exploit promising candidates, we implement one-to-one and one-to-many label assignment for track queries and object queries, respectively.